stan-dev/pystan2/doc/getting_started.rst

 Example 1: Eight Schools
 ------------------------

-This is an example in Section 5.5 of Gelman et al (2003), which studied coaching effects from eight schools.
-For simplicity, we call this example "eight schools."
+The "eight schools" example appears in Section 5.5 of Gelman et al. (2003), which studied coaching effects from eight schools.

 .. code-block:: python